ChatON

-ChatON was a global mobile communication service introduced by Samsung Electronics in September 2011.
+ChatON was a global mobile communication service provided by Samsung Electronics from September 2011 to March 2015.

 ChatON served more than 120 countries in 62 languages.
 ChatON was available on Android, iOS, BlackBerry, Windows Phone (Samsung Zone), Windows Mobile (Korea), and Bada smartphones.
 Additionally, a web client was offered for access to the service via web browsers.
 Users could invite and register buddies via Facebook and Twitter as well as share ChatON content on Facebook.
 Among ChatON's unique features were allowing users to create Animation messages, Broadcast to send personal notices in a group chat room, and the Trunk which stores media files shared in chats.
 When a user logs in ChatON, the user's buddy list is available on any connected device.

-ChatON was viewed as an alternative to WhatsApp.

 History

 ChatON was introduced at IFA on August 29, 2011, in Berlin, Germany, with initial service for iOS, Android, Blackberry, and Samsung phones.
 Support was expanded to include Android tablets, Windows Phone, and Bada phones.
 The ChatON mobile application could be downloaded from Samsung Apps & Google Play for Android, Apple AppStore for iOS, App World for Blackberry, and Microsoft Market for Windows Mobile.

 On March 31, 2015, the ChatON service was discontinued in all markets.